NORA-Norwegian-AI-Research-Consortium/NORA.ai-CuttingEdgeAI-Seminars/21 Feb 23 - Seminar 1: Large Language Models/README.md

 ## Contact

-For any questions, please contact us at contact@nora.ai.
+For any questions, please contact us at contact@nora.ai, or kushtrim.visoka@nora.ai.